coditory/sherlock-distributed-lock/docs/connectors/inmem.md

 # In Memory Distributed Lock

-In Memory connector was created for local development and testing purposes.
+The in-memory connector was created for local development and testing purposes.

 ## Usage
-Add dependency to `build.gradle.kts`:
+Add dependencies to `build.gradle.kts`:

 === "Sync"
     ```kotlin